davidstump/SwiftPhoenixClient/README.md

 four arguments:

 * Topic: The topic to join, for instance `"rooms:lobby"`
-* Message: A Phoenix.Message object that is sent to the server when the socket joins the channel.
+* Message: A Message object that is sent to the server when the socket joins the channel.
 * Callback: A closure that receives a AnyObject and returns void.
 This AnyObject can be cast to a Channel object to add callbacks.